Corn Silk (Yu Mi Xu)

 When treating urinary tract infections of kidney stones, you can confidently recommend 10-15 grams or 4-5 cups a throughout the day until the condition relaxes.
 A large handful of the herb steeped for 20 minutes in a liter of boiling water is a common recipe.
 It can also be combined with goldenseal or marshmallow enhancing each of the herbs therapeutic abilities.

 Cornmeal can be used as a binder for poultices and cornstarch is a remedy for iodine poisoning.
 Starch from maize is made into plastics, fabrics, adhesives and many other chemical products.
 Though technically a grain, maize kernels are used in cooking as a vegetable or starch.
 Corn husks were used to make masks, baskets, dolls and sleeping mats.
 After eating, the left over corn cobs were used to make darts, burn as fuel or made into ceremonial rattles.

-High concentration of Potassium, Vitamin K (depending on how it is stored.), 8-Cineole, Alpha-terpineol, Beta-carotene, Beta-sitosterol, Saponins, Glycosides, Geraniol, Hordenine, Limonene, Menthol, Niacin, Riboflavin, Selenium, Thymol, Vitamin C, Calcium, Sterols, and Vitexin.
+High concentration of Potassium, Vitamin K (depending on how it is stored), 8-Cineole, Alpha-terpineol, Beta-carotene, Beta-sitosterol, Saponins, Glycosides, Geraniol, Hordenine, Limonene, Menthol, Niacin, Riboflavin, Selenium, Thymol, Vitamin C, Calcium, Sterols, Vitexin.